nyudlts/ultraviolet/docs/SETUP.md

 - System Requirements to Install Ultraviolet (ensure you have these installed on your system)
   - **Git**
   - **Python Version Management (Pyenv)**
+    + Pyenv will install and switch you to the correct version of Python
     + Version required: 2.3.20+
     + To check version: `pyenv --version`
     + To update: `pyenv update`
     + [Installation instructions](https://github.com/pyenv/pyenv#installation)
       + You might need to restart your terminal after installation
     + Why does InvenioRDM use [Python Virtual Environments](https://inveniordm.docs.cern.ch/install/requirements/#python-virtual-environments)?

   - **Docker**
     + Docker version required: 20.10.10+
     + Docker-Compose version required: 1.17.0+